Reducing Plastic Waste in Early Years SettingsAugust 20, 2019 10:06 am

 And do we really need all that glitter?
-Maybe it could be substituted for a biodegradable alternative – one which you won’t be finding in your hair and clothes for the next six months would be great too!
+Maybe it could be substituted for a biodegradable alternative – one that you won’t find in your hair and clothes for the next six months would be great too!

 Instead of plastic bags could you use fabric alternatives?
 Instead of plastic aprons could you use washable or wipeable fabric versions or perhaps biodegradable alternatives?

 You could even give reusable nappies a try.
 Sustainable childcare charity GECCO recently launched their Real Nappy campaign encouraging the use of cloth, and reusable nappies, and encouraging parents to write to their local MPs to gather support for the Nappies (Environmental Standards) Bill.
 In our recent Facebook poll, 52% of people said they’d be willing to give them a go.